-NURSING ASSISTANT (8)
+NU101 NURSING ASSISTANT (8)

 This course prepares students to function professionally and competently as Nursing Assistants under the supervision of the LPN, RN, or MD in such clinical areas as home health, community health, hospitals, clinics, private medical offices and mental health.
 Course offering: As needed.
-Prerequisites: Admission to the Nursing Assistant program, current American Heart Association CPR card or health care providers
+Prerequisites: Admission to the Nursing Assistant program.

 - 1. Identify the principles of prevention, therapy, and rehabilitation for patients of all ages. - 2.
-Distinguish the roles of a Nursing Assistant in a health care team - 3.
-Apply the Nursing Assistant principles learned in class to the clinical setting. - 4.
+Distinguish the roles of a nursing assistant in a health care team - 3.
+Apply the nursing assistant principles studied to the clinical setting. - 4.
 Demonstrate proficiency and knowledge of nursing assistant skills in preparation for the NNAAP (National Nurse Aide Assessment Program) written and practical exam.

-NURSING FOUNDATIONS & BASIC SKILLS (8)
+NU110 NURSING FOUNDATIONS & BASIC SKILLS (8)